ansible/ansible/SECURITY.md

 ## Reporting a Vulnerability

-Please check out [our bug reporting docs]( https://docs.ansible.com/ansible/devel/community/reporting_bugs_and_features.html#reporting-a-bug ) if you want to report a security-related problem with Ansible.
+We encourage responsible disclosure practices for security vulnerabilities.
+Please read our [policies for reporting bugs]( https://docs.ansible.com/ansible/devel/community/reporting_bugs_and_features.html#reporting-a-bug ) if you want to report a security issue that might affect Ansible.

-Should you be tempted to disclose a vulnerability, please consider following responsible disclosure practices and drop a line to security@ansible.com so that we'd have a chance to patch it before it goes public.
-Thanks in advance!